CCurl/S4/README.md

 # LittleFS support

 Some boards support LittleFS.
 For those boards, the __LITTLEFS__ directive can be #defined to save and load the defined code to the board, so that any user-defined words can be presisted and reloaded across boots.
+The built-in editor also uses this functionality.

+# HID Gamepad/Keyboard support

+Some boards support HID emulation.
+For those boards, the __GAMEPAD__ directive can be #defined to enable that functionality.
+Note that it uses the "HID-Project" from NicoHood for this.

 # Building S4